 \section{Introduction}

-A variety of real-world applications involves multiple decision-makers.
-These decision-makers (agents) may have an implicit \emph{hierarchy} in the sense that each decision made by an agent at a certain level of the hierarchy precedes and affects the decisions of agents at lower levels that, in turn, affects the outcomes of the decisions at the higher levels. \emph{Hierarchical optimization} models optimization problems that involve the hierarchical decision-making process of multiple agents.
+A variety of real-world applications involves multiple decision makers.
+These decision makers (agents) may have an implicit \emph{hierarchy} in the sense that the decision made by an agent at a certain level of the hierarchy precedes and affects the decisions of agents at lower levels that, in turn, affect the outcomes of the decisions at the higher levels. \emph{Hierarchical optimization} models optimization problems that involve the hierarchical decision-making process of multiple agents.

-In this paper, we focus on \emph{bilevel optimization} problems, a subclass of hierarchical optimization, with two decision-makers that are often referred to as a leader and a follower.
-In these problems, it is assumed that the leader can anticipate how the follower would response to its decision.
-The objective of these problems is, thus, to optimize the leader's decision by solving a nested optimization problem that describes the follower’s response (see, e.g., \cite{dempe2002foundations} for more details).
-Bilevel problems are closely related to static Stackelberg games and can find many real-world applications across economics, energy infrastructure, and defense, to name a few.
-For instance, bilevel optimization models pricing mechanisms in transportation areas \citep{labbe1998bilevel,cote2003bilevel}, energy systems \citep{fampa2008bilevel,aussel2019trilevel}, and IT industry \citep{lai2018bilevel}.
-Bilevel optimization is also an useful tool for making planning/design decisions for networks involving autonomous agents, such as transportation network planning \citep{fontaine2014benders} and supply chain design \citep{yue2014game}, and for defense planning against malicious attacks \citep{scaparra2008bilevel,wood2010bilevel, alguacil2014trilevel, borrero2019sequential}.

-Despite the wide applicability and increasing interest in bilevel optimization, research on computational aspects of bilevel optimization has been sparse.
-This is mainly due to the inherent complexity of bilevel optimization; Even the simplest subclass of bilevel optimization where leader and follower problems are Linear Programming (LP) problems is NP-hard \citep{jeroslow1985polynomial}.
-In the present paper, we propose a novel Benders decomposition method for a family of bilevel problems in which the leader problem is modeled as a mixed-integer conic-linear program and the follower problem is modeled as a conic-linear program with strong duality.
-In this paper, this problem class is called Mixed-Integer Bilevel Programming with Strong Duality in lower-level (MIBPSD) that is formally defined as follows: